Neguinho de Zé Ferreira: Shooting

 According to his friend Francisco de Assis Ramos dos Santos, 27-year-old Ferreira had planned the murders for over a year and in the days prior to the shooting had scouted the area for a place to which he wanted to lure his victims.
-Ferreira also explained his plan to his lover, 16-year-old Valdenice Ribeiro da Silva, about two weeks before the massacre, telling her that he would drive around the city to kill everyone who owed him something, and that he would take her hostage, so she could tell what had happened.
-Da Silva later said that she did not tell anyone of the plan, because Ferreira had threatened to kill her, if she did.
+Ferreira also explained his plan to his girlfriend, 16-year-old Valdenice Ribeiro da Silva, about two weeks before the massacre, telling her that he would drive around the city to kill everyone who owed him something, and that he would take her hostage, so she could tell what had happened.
+Da Silva later said that she did not tell anyone of the plan, because Ferreira had threatened to kill her if she did.
 According to da Silva, Ferreira wanted to escape to Coqueiros district after the shooting to watch the repercussions of his crimes on TV, saying: "We are going to be famous; we will appear throughout the country!" ("Nós vamos ser famosos, vamos aparecer no país todo.")
 He also hoped to be interviewed by Josimar Gomes da Silva, host of a programme named "Patrulha Policial" that aired on TV Ponta Negra, where he wanted to explain that he was not gay.

-Ferreira had a list of about 20 people he wanted to kill, either because they owed him money, or for spreading rumors that he was a homosexual.
-During his rampage he wore a camouflage vest and was armed with a semi-automatic pistol with two 15-round magazines, as well as a .38-caliber revolver with suppressor, both manufactured by Taurus, and had with him five boxes of ammunition with a total of 250 rounds, a hunting knife and a nylon bag.
+Ferreira had a list of about 20 people he wanted to kill, either because they owed him money or for spreading rumors that he was homosexual.
+During his rampage he wore a camouflage vest and was armed with a semi-automatic pistol with two 15-round magazines, as well as a .38-caliber revolver with suppressor, and had with him five boxes of ammunition with a total of 250 rounds, a hunting knife, and a nylon bag.
 During five of the murders Ferreira was assisted by 22-year-old dos Santos, who was holding his victims' hands to their back.